Yousef Qashi

-Yousef Hussein Abed Qashi (يوسف حسين عابد قشّي; born 15 April 2005) is a professional footballer who plays as a winger and attacking midfielder for Jordanian Pro League club Al-Hussein.
-Born in Germany, Qashi is a youth international for Jordan.
+Yousef Hussein Abed Qashi (يوسف حسين عابد قشّي; born 15 April 2005) is a professional footballer who plays as a midfielder for Jordanian Pro League club Al-Hussein.
+Born in Germany, he plays for the Jordan national team.

-Career
+Club career

 Early career

 Born in Germany, Qashi is a youth product of RB Leipzig.
 He then moved to Bayern Munich's youth academy in 2018, where he progressed through all their youth teams.

 On 2 July 2025, Qashi announced that he would depart from Bayern Munich after 6 years with the club, becoming a free agent ahead of the 2025–26 season.

 Loan to VSG Altglienicke

 On 1 August 2023, Qashi moved to Regionalliga Nordost club VSG Altglienicke, on a season-long loan from Bayern Munich U19.

 Loan to Wuppertaler SV

 On 23 August 2024, Qashi went on another loan move, this time to Regionalliga West club Wuppertaler SV, although he featured in three Regionalliga Bayern matches for Bayern Munich II before the move.